 THE NAMING OF THE WAY OF THE SHEPHERD – The school began and exists to fulfill the needs of children at each developmental phase of their spiritual and moral growth.
 The parable of the Good Shepherd speaks of Jesus as The Shepherd who loves, cares for, and guides the sheep in a deliberate, gentle, and compassionate way.
 He calls the sheep by name; they hear His voice and follow Him.
 “The Way” is a purposeful manner of living following Jesus.

 The first Board of Directors was formed and resources were gathered to prepare the detailed planning and opening of the soon-to-be school.
-The first Children’s house was to be founded by Mary Deitz and Fran Erling.
+The first Children’s house was to be founded by Mary Dietz and Fran Erling.

 Shortly before classes began for the year, the Children’s House classrooms did not have any chairs for the children.
 Mrs. Fran Erling went to sleep praying to come across inexpensive children chairs.
 In the morning she received a call from a friend who had purchased a warehouse that happened to be stocked with small child chairs and offered them to Fran and the school.

-The Way of the Shepherd opened in foundress Mary Deitz’s basement classroom and began immediately immersing young children in a learning style that honors the dignity of each child while fostering spiritual growth and a deep love of God.
+The Way of the Shepherd opened in foundress Mary Dietz’s basement classroom and began immediately immersing young children in a learning style that honors the dignity of each child while fostering spiritual growth and a deep love of God.

 Two weeks prior to the 1999/2000 school year, Mrs. Fran Erling found herself without an assistant for her Children’s House classroom.
 One evening she prayed that God would give her a name.
 She woke up with the name “Jodi” on her mind and in her heart.
 Shortly thereafter, Jodi Cosgrove was hired and remained at WOS for four years.